 Who we are

-We empower people to participate in Internet governance through fresh & engaging citizens’ campaigns.
+OpenMedia is an award-winning community-based organization that safeguards the possibilities of the open Internet.
+We work toward informed and participatory digital policy by engaging hundreds of thousands of people in protecting our online rights.
 We’re known for co-ordinating Stop The Meter, the largest online campaign in Canadian history, involving over half-a-million people.
 We’ve proven that the pro-Internet community can come together and make change.

 Our campaigns are citizen-driven, and our small team relies on grassroots donations to make our work possible.
 Support us at http://openmedia.ca/donate.

 OpenMedia engages, educates, and empowers people to safeguard the open and affordable Internet through our citizen-driven campaigns.

 - Appearing at regulatory proceedings, trade negotiations, and other forums for policymaking on behalf of citizens.